ZapBot-dev/telegram-bot-downloader/README.md

 ## ⚙️ System Features

+- 🌐 **Webhook or Polling Support**  : choose your preferred update method
 - 💰 **Donation System**: Can be `activated` or `deactivated`.
 - 🔐 **Request Limiter**: For security and abuse prevention.
 - 🚫 **User Request Limiter**: Protects from spam attacks.